 Kitchens are a hive of activity most days – so having clutter free kitchen counters / worktops / countertops / work surfaces (whatever you call them!) can really feel like an uphill struggle.
-It really doesn’t have to though – because I’ve looked all over to bring you the best ways to declutter your kitchen surfaces more easily – and with style.
+It really doesn’t have to though – because I’ve looked all over to bring you the best ways to declutter your kitchen surfaces more easily.

 In general I like to keep my kitchen counters as empty as possible.